jazracherif/cd13678-intro-to-rust-starter/README.md

 Also, because we are dealing with C code in this project, you'll need to have a C compiler installed on your machine.
 You can install the `build-essential` package, which includes the GNU C Compiler (GCC) and other necessary tools.
 You'll need to have `GLFW` installed in your machine.
 GLFW is a C library that will be the foundation of our game engine.
 Finally `Glut` is also used for text rendering on the screen.

-All these dependencies can be installed via the makefile `setup` rule
+All these dependencies can be installed via the makefile `setup` rule from the `starter/MakeFile` makefile

 ```bash
 make setup